xsh4n4/xsh4n4.github.io/src/content/notes/mission-critical1.md

 *Category:* Reverse / Binary
 *Platform:* ELF x86_64 (PIE, stripped)

-*Description*:Ground Control to Space Cadet!
+*Description*: Ground Control to Space Cadet!

 We've intercepted a satellite control program but can't crack the authentication sequence.
 The satellite is in an optimal transmission window and ready to accept commands.
 Your mission: Reverse engineer the binary and find the secret command to gain access to the satellite systems.